arthurb123/WebClash/README.md

 ### Example<br>
 An example WebClash server (EU) is available [on my webserver](http://www.arthurb.nl/projects/webclash).<br>
 This example server does not get updated very often and might be running an older version.<br>
+Because of development the server sometimes get wiped, this includes the user accounts.<br>
-Furthermore try to force refresh (Shift+F5) the game to always have the latest files.
+Last but not least, try to force refresh (Shift+F5) the game to always have the latest files.

 ### Development<br>
 Currently WebClash is still under development.<br>